kaisi1996/inception/README.md

 AI was utilized in this project for the following tasks:

-1. **Documentation Generation**: AI assistance was used to create comprehensive README.md, USER_DOC.md, and DEV_DOC.md files with proper formatting and structure according to 42 curriculum requirements.
+1. **Documentation Generation**: AI assistance was used to create a sample of README.md, USER_DOC.md, and DEV_DOC.md files with proper formatting and structure.

-2. **Code Review and Optimization**: AI helped review Dockerfile configurations and suggested improvements for security, performance, and maintainability.

-3. **Troubleshooting Guidance**: AI provided assistance in debugging container orchestration issues and service dependency problems.
+2. **Troubleshooting Guidance**: AI provided assistance in debugging container orchestration issues.

-4. **Best Practices Implementation**: AI helped implement industry best practices for Docker security, volume management, and service configuration.

-The AI tools were specifically used for:
-- Generating project documentation that meets 42 school standards
-- Reviewing Docker Compose configuration for optimal service orchestration
-- Providing guidance on SSL certificate generation and Nginx configuration
-- Suggesting improvements for container security and resource management

-All core implementation, architecture decisions, and technical solutions were developed independently, with AI serving as a supportive tool for documentation and code quality enhancement.

 ## Project Design Choices